 Through your support of The Sharman Hoppes Educational Endowment you can make a difference by assisting in the efforts of the college to provide veterinary medical training in the care of exotic animal species.
 Gifts to the endowment will provide funds to help cover the costs of caring for exotic animals treated that the Veterinary Medical Teaching Hospital.

-Contributing to The Sharman Hoppes Educational Endowment at the College of Veterinary Medicine & Biomedical Sciences makes you a valuable part of the team that is working to improve animal, public, and environmental health around the world.
+Contributing to The Sharman Hoppes Educational Endowment at the School of Veterinary Medicine & Biomedical Sciences makes you a valuable part of the team that is working to improve animal, public, and environmental health around the world.
 We would be very pleased to have you visit us and our veterinarians for a personal tour of their training laboratories to learn more about their efforts.